dwyl/env2/Readme.md

 console.log(process.env.DB_HOST); // "127.0.0.1"
 ```

-now all the entries in your `env.json` file become available as
+now all the entries in your `env.json` file are available as
 keys/values of the `process.env` Object which means you can use
 `process.env.API_KEY` or `process.env.DB_PASSWORD` in your script.
 (*or what ever you have defined as entries in your* `env.json`)